-Now we have come to the last chapter in the history of our region, it covers the period from the First World War to the “Bonn years” of the Federal Republic of Germany.
+Now we have come to the last chapter in the history of our region, it covers the period from the Great War to the “Bonn years” of the Federal Republic of Germany.

-Nos historical events do not stick to dates, and historical essays often speak of the “short 20th century”.
-This is obvious, because the world before the outbreak of the Great War in 1914 and the epochal year 1917 was a different one.
+Now historical events do not stick to dates, and therefore historical essays often speak of the “short 20th century”.
+This is obvious because the world before the outbreak of the Great War in 1914 and the epochal year 1917 was a different one.

 From 1930 onwards, Reichspräsident von Hindenburg used his emergency powers to back chancellors that he appointed: Brüning, von Papen and von Schleicher.
 But many people turned to extremist parties such as Adolf Hitler’s Nazi Party and the Communists.
 In 1932, the Nazis became the largest faction in the Reichstag.

 In 1933, Hindenburg appointed Adolf Hitler chancellor with the Nazi Party being part of a coalition government.
 Vice Chancellor von Papen was sure that he could keep Hitler under control.
 But within the first months of 1933, the Nazis seized power in an outwardly legal way.
 The Reichstag Fire Decree and the Enabling Act brought about a state of emergency, wiping out constitutional governance and civil liberties.